A Biography of the Doctor

-(The TARDIS shrinking is probably caused by the removal of what appears to be a Marston Sphere in City at World's End.)
+Notes: The TARDIS shrinking is probably caused by the removal of what appears to be a Marston Sphere in City at World's End.

 Barbara shares a dream with her mother, who then knows that she will return eventually.

-(This is exactly a year since 100,000 BC for Barbara's mother, so probably the same for Barbara.)
+Notes: This is exactly a year since An Unearthly Child for Barbara's mother, so probably the same for Barbara.

-(The story follows on from the departure of Susan, and there is no possibility of anything happening in between.
-It is said to have been about a year since 100,000 BC)
+Notes: The story follows on immediately from the departure of Susan, and there is no possibility of anything happening in between.
+It is said to have been about a year since An Unearthly Child.

 The Doctor visits the mines of Alexandria, looking for gold with which to make a wedding ring for Susan.
 He discovers that the great library has been fitted with temporal baffles so books can be collected by patrons from the future.
 These propel Barbara 9 years into the past, where she translates for the alien Rhakotis, who has crashed.
 She eventually becomes queen and meets the Doctor.
 She is given the choice to change history so she was never propelled into the past.
 This means that Rhakotis perished in the crash and the TARDIS crew is able to depart.

-(This story has to happen after Venusian Lullaby and Decalog: Book of Shadows, as they follow straight on from The Dalek Invasion of Earth.
+Notes: This story has to happen after Venusian Lullaby and The Book of Shadows, as they follow straight on from The Dalek Invasion of Earth.
 It is possible that Jane's similarity to Susan - at least in the Doctor's eyes - is responsible for dialogue in The Rescue suggesting that Susan's departure is a recent event, despite the two months that this story takes.)

 The TARDIS lands on Dido in 2493.
-There, its crew encounters the survivors of a spaceship crash, a crippled man called Bennett and a young woman named Vicki.
+Its crew encounters the survivors of a spaceship crash, a crippled man called Bennett and a young woman named Vicki.
 They believe that they are being protected from the natives by a being named Koquillion.
-Knowing that the natives are peaceful, the Doctor soon discovers that Koquillion is Bennett in disguise.
+Knowing that the natives are peaceful the Doctor soon discovers that Koquillion is Bennett in disguise.
 He also discovers that Koquillion is guilty of murdering the other survivors.
 Bennett is accidentally killed fleeing from the natives.
-The Doctor, missing Susan, offers Vicki the chance of a new life aboard the TARDIS, which she accepts.
+The Doctor, missing Susan, offers Vicki the chance of a new life aboard the TARDIS and she accepts.

 The TARDIS lands on a cliff in Italy 64AD.
 They encounter a lion and kill it.
 In the process, they agree to look after a Roman villa as the slave who had been guarding it had been mortally wounded by the lion.

-(This follows on immediately from the last scene of The Rescue and potentially sets the scene for The Romans.
-However, it is impossible to properly reconcile the book with Romans Cutaway.
-In favour of Byzantium!, books are usually considered more authoritative than short stories.
-In favour of Romans Cutaway, it fits much better with what we see in The Romans.
-The nearest we have to a decent compromise is that Ian has a dream right at the end of Byzantium! that shares a few common elements with Romans Cutaway, or that the start of Romans Cutaway is partly a flashback to the start of Byzantium!)
+Notes: This follows on immediately from the last scene of The Rescue and sets the scene for The Romans.
+However, it is impossible to properly reconcile the story with Byzantium!.
+The best compromise is probably that the start of Romans Cutaway is partly a flashback to the start of Byzantium!.

 The TARDIS is drawn to the planet Vortis.
 The crew find themselves in the middle of a war between the butterfly-like Menoptra and the ant-like Zarbi.
 They discover that the Zarbi are controlled by a being known as the Animus.
 Eventually, Barbara destroys the Animus using a device known as the Isotope.
 This causes the Zarbi to revert to their natural state of mindless cattle.